markkolich/blog/content/pages/about.md

 ## About Mark

-A native of Silicon Valley, Mark is a Software Engineer at [Apple](http://www.apple.com).
+A native of Silicon Valley, Mark is a Software Engineer at [Apple](http://www.apple.com) in California.

 A web technologies expert, Mark's current focus is on building web-services using an eclectic mix of Java, Scala, PHP (LAMP), HTML5, CSS, and of course, JavaScript.